jekhokie/jekhokie.github.io/_posts/2016-08-25-installing-graphite-0-9-15.markdown

 # enable the graphite-web application
 $ sudo -E a2ensite graphite-webapp

-# restart apache to start with the new configurations
-$ sudo -E service apache2 restart
 {% endhighlight %}

 Start the Carbon Cache daemon and ensure it is running: